A Question the Records Can't Answer

 So this post will be part genealogical record, part research and part interpretation on my part!

-The main document that I had, at the start of my research, was Gaspar's naturalisation certificate (more on that later), which listed him as Gaspar Sedgwick, a fireman, living in Newtown, inner-west Sydney for 25 years since coming from Austria on the "Lady Belmore" in 1874.
-There is a fire station near 27 Australia St, Newtown, so I assumed he worked there, and came yodelling from the Sound of Music!
+The main document that I had at the start of my research was Gaspar's naturalisation certificate (more on that later), which listed him as Gaspar Sedgwick, a fireman, living in Newtown, inner-west Sydney, for 25 years since coming from Austria on the "Lady Belmore" in 1874.
+There is a fire station near 27 Australia St, Newtown, so I assumed he worked there, and came a yodelling from Austria like the Sound of Music!

-But my father and his Sedgwick relatives had discovered he came from Cherso (Italian for Cres) - they had 15 March 1855 and Sidovic as a possible surname.
-I'm not sure how they discovered this, but apparently, there is a family bible, which may reveal more, but I have been unable to access.
+But my father and his Sedgwick relatives had discovered via his marriage certificate (more on that later too), that he was a seaman who came from Cherso (Italian for Cres) - they had 15 March 1855 and Sidovic as a possible surname.
+I'm not sure how they discovered this, but apparently, there is a family bible, which may reveal more, but I have been unable to access it, sadly.

-They must reveal more, because the family has sent family tree records that list Gasper Sedgwick as born on 15 March 1855 as a seaman, his father Jacob Sedgwick as a shipwright, and christened at St Nicholas, Cherso.
+Those family also list his father, Jacob Sedgwick, as a shipwright, and christened at St Nicholas, Cherso.
 So I had something to go on!
-I think they got 15 March 1855 from his railway service record, as that lists it and says his Proof of Age was from naturalisation papers (how very circular!).
+I think they got Gaspar's date of birth as 15 March 1855 from his railway service record, as that lists it and says his Proof of Age was from naturalisation papers (how very circular!).

 Through the wonders of the modern-day internet, I discovered that Cres (Cherso is Italian) has digitised Catholic Church records!
 Not digitised as in searchable, but scanned.
 So I went looking, page by page, reading Italian/Latin records and finally found this: